ferrara94/University_MicroServices/README.md

-# University_MicroServices
+# 🎓 University Microservices

----

-#### > about
-Application based on Microservices.

-The MicroServices are related to University World, but they are based on a limited number of entities.

-Each MicroService is a **SpringBoot** project, so most of the Configurations are provided by default.

-**RequestsMapping.postman_collection** is a collection of RequestMapping in postman which you can use direclty to test the services.
+## Overview

+**University Microservice** is a collection of Spring Boot-based microservices designed to model key entities within the university world.
+Each microservice focuses on a limited set of entities, providing a modular architecture for handling university-related processes.
+Whether you're managing courses, students, or faculty, these microservices help streamline and organize various university functions through independent services.
 For additional information you can check out the file called **documentation.pdf**.

+Need to manage a course or student data? 💡 This repo will help you!

 ---

-#### > databases
+## 🗄️ Databases

-Once you have run shell scripts in their folder location with **./nameScript.sh**, you have to create related application DB.
+Once you have run the shell scripts in their respective folder locations using **./nameScript.sh**, you need to create the related application databases.

-For instance, to run the Students Web Services, you need to create **University** DB and necessary tables.
+For example, to run the Students Web Services, you must first create the University database and set up the necessary tables.

+Each microservice may require its own database with specific tables, so make sure to follow the instructions for each service accordingly.

 ---
-#### > technologies, libraries & representations
+## Technologies Used

 - [ ] Java 11
 - [ ] Spring Data